HeiningaVE/HeiningaVE.github.io/CV.md

 - Journal of Child Psychology and Psychiatry (JCPP)
 - Psychological Bulletin
 - Anxiety, Stress, & Coping

-## Membership board councils and committees
-April 2019 - Present
-Board Member of the Open Science Community Groningen
-University of Groningen

-March 2019 - present
-Open Access Ambassador
-University of Groningen

-Jan 2019 - present
-Work stress reduction committee - Department of Developmental psychology.
-University of Groningen

-Jan 2019 - present
-Member of the Network of Young Enthusiastic Social Scientists - Behavioural and Social Sciences (YESS-BSS), which is a collaboration with members of the Young Academy Groningen (The Royal Netherlands Academy of Arts and Sciences - KNAW in Dutch).
-University of Groningen

-Sept 2018 - 2019
-Member of the Council of the Faculty of Psychology and Educational Sciences, as representative of the academic staff (AAP-BAP-OP1-OP2).
-KU Leuven - University of Leuven, Belgium

-Sept 2018 - 2019
-Reserve representative of the academic staff of the Research group quantitative psychology and individual differences
-Faculty of psychology and educational sciences, KU Leuven - University of Leuven, Belgium

-Sept 2018 - 2019
-Member of the Educational Committee Master of Psychology: Theory and Research
-KU Leuven - University of Leuven, Belgium

 ## Membership of networks